averycrespo/TCP_project/README.md

 ## Notes (Important)
 -Due to how this program was compiled using SSH my IDE would only run and configure to Linux.
-As such, when testing the GET commnad, 'Linux' as my operating system would only work.
+As such, when testing the GET command, 'Linux' as my operating system would only work.

 -When clients are connecting to the server their respective PORT NUMBER will be printed out on the server side.
 This number must be used by the respective client when calling ADD/LOOKUP/LIST.